 After a thorough diagnostic assessment, a customized treatment plan is developed to address your specific oral health issues.
-The recommended services, as well as the results you can expect, are clearly explained by our Roswell periodontist, Dr. Karl Heinzelmann.
+The recommended services, as well as the results you can expect, are explained in depth by our periodontist, Dr. Karl Heinzelmann.

 Non-Surgical Periodontal Therapy

 Dr. Heinzelmann uses tried-and-true, minimally invasive methods to address areas of moderate disease as well as preserve existing periodontal health.
 The conservative, non-surgical treatment he recommends most often is scaling and root planing.
 This deep cleaning involves carefully removing plaque and tartar from beneath the gum line.
 Part of this process also includes smoothing tooth roots, ridding harmful bacteria from the area while reducing opportunities for recurrence.

 Surgical Periodontal Therapy

 Extractions and Osseous Grafts - After an extraction procedure, Dr. Heinzelmann performs osseous grafting in the surgical site to allow for proper healing, prevent bone loss in the area, and improve the success rate of dental implant placement.